 Who is at Fault in a Commercial Vehicle Accident?

 Drivers and operators of other commercial trucks are not always responsible for resulting accidents, despite popular opinion.
 In fact, the NTSA reports that in two-vehicle fatal crashes involving large trucks in 2017, commercial trucks were struck in the rear three-times more often than passenger vehicles.

 In fatal accidents that year, large-truck drivers were also less likely to have a suspended or revoked license than the passenger-vehicle drivers involved in such crashes.
 What’s more, only three percent of these big rig operators had a BAC of .08, compared to 21 percent for non-truck drivers.

-The following are the most-common causes of truck accidents in New York, according to the Insurance Institute for Highway Safety (IIHS):
+The following are the most-common causes of truck accidents in the US, according to the Insurance Institute for Highway Safety (IIHS):

 - Fatigued Driving: Federal regulations state that commercial drivers cannot exceed more than an 11-hour stretch of driving (with mandated breaks).
 However, by using a variety of financial incentives, trucking companies often pressure their drivers to break federal law and falsify their driving logs in order to deliver goods on schedule.

 - Poor maintenance.
 Commercial vehicles are required to undergo regular maintenance.
 Accidents can occur if proper care of the vehicle not performed, and/or the company responsible for conducting maintenance procedures fails to recognize or fix a problem.

 - Defective truck parts.
 The distributors and manufacturers of the parts and systems in commercial trucks are responsible for ensuring that these parts will not create hazards for the truck driver or other motorists.